-If you arrive to the park after 7:00 a.m. — you don't need a reservation.
+If you arrive at the park after 7:00 a.m. - you don't need a reservation.
 These are just for sunrise visitors.

 Also, don't forget to pack water and snacks.
 Water bottles are available at the visitor centers (closed due to Covid-19), but there is no food available in the park.
 You'll definitely want to stay hydrated as you ascend 10,000 feet above sea level.
 This can help alleviate altitude sickness., something else you should plan for.
 The drive to Haleakala's summit is the world's highest elevation gain in the shortest period of time.

-If you're taking the Shaka Guide tour, make sure you download it in wifi at your hotel before you leave!
+If you're taking the Shaka Guide tour, make sure you download it via wifi at your hotel before you leave!